 Doyle, though not an alumna of the College, served as athletics business manager for three decades from 1985-2016.
-During that time, she worked from just three athletic directors.
+During that time, she worked for just three athletic directors.
 Doyle was hired by Bill Ramseyer, worked for Dick Scott (1989-96) and for Terry Rupert for 21 years.
 Doyle's impact on Wilmington's athletics department was seen in many areas including: day-to-day management of budgets, travel coordination, contracts, concessions and more.
 One of the top awards given out at the WESPYs (Wilmington athletics' version of the ESPYs) is named after Doyle and is given out to the most outstanding male and female seniors.

 Crow, a 2002 graduate, was four-year member of the women's track & field program.
 An outdoor All-American with a fifth-place finish in the 400-meter dash at the 2002 NCAA Division III Championships, earned All-OAC honors a dozen times in her career and was a six-time OAC champion.
 She earned the OAC's Clyde Lamb Award in 2002.
 Crow holds five outdoor program records including: the 400-meter relay (48.71 seconds), the 800-meter relay (1:45.00), the 1,600-meter relay (3:52.20), the sprint-medley relay (4:13.67) and the 400-meter dash (56.12 seconds).
 Crow's name is also in the indoor record books three times - the 300-meter dash (41.52 seconds), the 4-x-200-meter relay (1:46.35) and the 4-x-400-meter relay (4:02.07).